 Sharding is an approach of distributing data across different machines.
 In other words, it can be said that the sharding concept is used for splitting large data sets into undersized data sets across several MongoDB instances.
 In this chapter, you will learn about this MongoDB feature name - sharding.

-SQL Injection which is abbreviated as SQLi is one of the popular databases attacking technique that poisons dynamic SQL statements which blurs out certain segments of the query assertion or append an additional condition which leads the logic to true.
+SQL Injection, which is abbreviated as SQLi, is one of the popular databases attacking technique that poisons dynamic SQL statements that blur out certain segments of the query assertion or append an additional condition leads the logic to true.

 After creating an updating the document, a situation might occur where you want to delete any document or a set of documents.
 MongoDB also allows you to delete any particular document or multiple collections of documents.
 In this chapter, you will learn about how to delete documents from a MongoDB database.

 The insert operation is one of the crucial operations in the database system.
 In this chapter, you will learn about the different concepts and methods that are related to the insert operation in MongoDB.